colinpaicemq/EasyAT-TLS/README.md

 # EasyAT-TLS
-Python programs to make it eaiser to create AT-TLS definition on z/OS - and to display the information
+Python programs to make it easier to create AT-TLS definition on z/OS - and to display the information

 The official way of defining AT-TLS configuration requires the person to know a lot about the internal structure of AT-TLS, and how configuration information is stored.